-my Friends pictured within.
+Dedicated tomy Friends pictured within.

-Elgar’s dedication for the Enigma Variations
+Elgar’s dedication to the Enigma Variations

 The British romantic composer Edward Elgar excelled in coding and decoding secret messages, a discipline formally known as cryptography.
 His intense dedication to that esoteric art merits an entire chapter in Craig P. Bauer’s treatise Unsolved!
 A compulsion for cryptography is a reigning facet of Elgar’s psychological profile.
 A decade of trawling the Enigma Variations has netted over seventy cryptograms in varying formats that encode a set of mutually consistent and complementary solutions.
 Although that figure may appear too high to be believable, it is entirely consistent with Elgar’s obsession with ciphers.
 More significantly, their solutions provide definitive answers to the core questions posed by the Enigma Variations.